kaiwalyakoparkar/notes/kcna/kubernetes-fundamentals/kubernetes-detailed.md

 ```

 ## Endpoint slices:
 This breaks up end points into smaller manageble segments.
-Each slice has <u>limit of 100 pods</u>.
-Essential while <u>solving scaling problems</u>
+Each slice has limit of 100 pods.
+Essential while solving scaling problems

 ## Jobs:
 A job creates one or more pods and will continue to retry execution of the pods until a specified number of them successfully terminate.